med7at69/IEC104-RTU-Simulator/readme.md

 -	IOA signal database file should define the following parameters for each signal row: o Index number:
 		 This index will be used to submit the signals from the file to the SCADA connected system.
 		 Multiple signals could be grouped by same “index” number to submitted together when the specified index number given to the iec104rs program.
+Typing index “0” in program GUI will send all IOA to all connected RTUs for the typed time duration at once.
 		 If first character of this column in any row is “!”
 Then program will stop sending general interrogation “GI” signals and cancel the rest of the rows. o GI: If this field contains “Y” then the specified signal will be submitted during general interrogation to the connected SCADA system. o Type ID: IEC 104 type ID of the signal in numeric value.
 All supported values are mentioned in the provided sample IOA database files: